- Learn Linux

 The Arduino data sheets give some of the information on the characteristics but for the full details you need to look at the datasheet relating to the AVR microprocessor used.
-The microprocessor depends upon the model of the Arduino, for example the Diecimila used the ATmega168 and the Uno uses the ATmega328.
+The microprocessor depends upon the model of the Arduino, although except for the Leonardo most are based on (or compatible with) the ATmel ATmega328.
 I've put some of the key points based on a typical 5v Arduino in the table below, but if you need accurate information you should check the datasheets.

 |Recommended input voltage||7 to 12v|

 |Digital input high voltage||0.6Vcc to Vcc+0.5v

 |Digital output low voltage||Max 0.9v

 1 See datasheet for actual pin details